Wesley Crusher

 Wesley Crusher is a fictional character in the Star Trek franchise.
 He appears regularly in the first four seasons of the television series Star Trek: The Next Generation (TNG), and sporadically in its next three seasons.
-He also appeared in the feature film Star Trek: Nemesis (2002) and in Star Trek: Picard (2022).
+He also appeared in the feature film Star Trek: Nemesis (2002), in one episode apiece of the television series Star Trek: Picard (2022) and Star Trek: Lower Decks (2023), and as a main cast member in season 2 of Star Trek: Prodigy (2024).
 He is the son of Beverly Crusher and Jack Crusher and is portrayed by actor Wil Wheaton.

 Overview

 Television series and films

 In the television series Star Trek: The Next Generation, Wesley Crusher first arrives on the Enterprise-D with his mother, soon after Captain Jean-Luc Picard assumes command.
 Crusher's father was killed while under Picard's command, with Picard delivering the message to Wesley and to his mother, Beverly.
 Picard initially found Wesley irritating, as he is often uncomfortable around children, a fact he discloses to his first officer, Commander William Riker, in the pilot episode "Encounter at Farpoint".

 In early episodes of the series, Picard does not allow Wesley on the ship's bridge.
 However, during the first season, Picard comes to realize that Wesley understands many things beyond his age, having inherited his mother's intelligence, and grants him more opportunities onboard.
 An alien known as the Traveler tells Captain Picard that Wesley possesses a unique intelligence and great potential when provided encouragement and opportunity, comparing him to a child prodigy like Mozart.
 Picard soon appoints Crusher as acting ensign.

 In the episode "Coming of Age", Crusher takes the Starfleet Academy entrance exam, but fails to pass it.
 In the episode "Ménage à Troi", he misses his second chance to take the exam; but when he helps the Enterprise-D crew rescue Riker, Deanna Troi and Lwaxana Troi from hostile Ferengi, Picard grants him a field promotion to full ensign.

 In the third-season episode "The Bonding", Crusher reveals that following his father's death, he felt animosity towards Picard, because Picard was in command of the Stargazer during the mission in which Wesley's father was killed.
 By the end of the episode, he no longer harbors these feelings.